7 Safety Tips for Living Alone

 When you’re in the house, this could prove useful since you don’t have to physically walk up to the door to see who’s ringing.
 You can see and speak to who’s outside and decide whether it’s safe to open your door to them or not.

-7. Get a Personal Alarm
+7. Get a Personal Alarm or Medical Pendant

 Slips and falls, as well as other medical emergencies, can be life-threatening, especially for seniors and persons with disabilities living alone.
 Panic alarms can send an alert for help with a simple push of a button.
-These portable devices, usually worn around the neck, provides quick assistance during times of distress.
-Just make sure that the personal alarm you’re getting has the features best suited for your needs.
+These portable devices, usually worn around the neck, provide quick assistance during times of distress.
+Just make sure that the personal alarm you’re getting has the medical alert features best suited for your needs.